galaxyproject/galaxy-hub/src/news/2021-06-galaxy-update/index.md

 </div>

-There are two new positions in the [Galaxy Career Center](/src/careers/index.md), both in Rennes, France (and is due **1 June**).
+There are three new positions in the [Galaxy Career Center](/src/careers/index.md), two in Rennes, France (and one is due **1 June**), and one in Genoa, Italy (due **13 June**).
 There are also several previously posted positions that are still open, including several with the Galaxy Project in the US.
 </div>